Angel has had a passion for film scores since her mom accidentally bought her the LOTR: The Two Towers film score CD instead of the DVD.

 5. Steven Spielberg and John Williams

-Last, but of course, not least, is Steven Spielberg and John Williams.
+Last but, of course, not least, is perhaps the most beloved director-composer duo—Steven Spielberg and John Williams.
 The pair met in the early '70s when Spielberg was just 25 years old.
 The young director approached Williams, who'd already received an Oscar for his work on Fiddler on the Roof, and asked him to compose the music for The Sugarland Express, his first feature film.
-Thus began the duo's meteoric rise to fame, which took flight with Spielberg's second film (and Williams' second Oscar), Jaws.
+Thus began the duo's meteoric rise to fame, which took flight with Spielberg's second film (the score of which won Williams his second Oscar), Jaws.

 Both Spielberg and Williams are unquestionably talented without the other's artistry, but would they have achieved the same level of success if they'd never met?
 Their relationship has become seamless—Williams is the glove that fits perfectly on Spielberg's outstretched hand.